 - Maintain a 6-foot social distance from others in public when possible

-- Keep surfaces clean (according to the CDC, common household disinfectants can kill the monkeypox virus)
+- Keep surfaces clean (according to the CDC, common household disinfectants can kill the mpox virus)

-If you have questions about monkeypox or another health-related topic, your primary care doctor is a great person to ask.
+If you have questions about mpox or another health-related topic, your primary care doctor is a helpful person to ask.

 You can also get in touch with one of our nurses 24/7, 365 days a year at no charge.
 They can answer questions or give you advice based on the symptoms you’re experiencing and help you decide if it’s time to see a primary care doctor.